-Claim forms and evidence can be submitted confidentially by email to firstname.lastname@example.org or alternatively the form can be completed & evidence provided electronically using this link.
-However claims sent by email must be sent from your University email account, they will not be accepted from personal non-University or work-related non-University email addresses.
+If you are unable to access the link please email firstname.lastname@example.org.
+Please note: Email correspondence must be sent from your University email account, they will not be accepted from personal non-University or work-related non-University email addresses.
 This departmental email address is confidential and is only accessible to staff within the Department’s Student Assessment Office that are responsible for processing your claim.

-Or you can submit your claim and evidence to the departmental Student Information Service office in an envelope clearly marked ‘Exceptional Circumstances’.
+Or you can submit evidence to the departmental Student Information Service office in an envelope clearly marked ‘Exceptional Circumstances’.

-Or you can post your claim directly to: Student Assessment Office, Area 2 Seebohm Rowntree Building, Department of Health Sciences, University of York, York, YO10 5DD.
+Or you can post evidence directly to: Student Assessment Office, Area 2 Seebohm Rowntree Building, Department of Health Sciences, University of York, York, YO10 5DD.